-- (10) A manager must implement and apply a risk management programme to each money market portfolio, including stress testing of the portfolio on a quarterly basis, taking into account- - (a) interest rate risk;
+(11) A manager must implement and apply a risk management programme to each money market portfolio, including stress testing of the portfolio on a quarterly basis, taking into account-

+- (a) interest rate risk;

-- (b) liquidity risk; - (c) spread risk; - (d) credit risk; or - (e) any combination of (a), (b), (c) and (d). - (11) (a)A money market portfolio's assets in liquid form must amount to at least four percent of the assets in the portfolio; and - (b) Where the exposure of assets in liquid form falls below four percent immediate and appropriate steps must be taken to correct the breach. - (12) For the purposes of this Chapter, "assets in liquid form" excludes money market instruments or accounts with foreign banks or any participatory interests in a money market portfolio.
+- (b) liquidity risk;

+- (c) spread risk;

+- (d) credit risk; or

+- (e) any combination of (a), (b), (c) and (d).

+(12) A money market portfolio's assets in liquid form must amount to at least four percent of the assets in the portfolio.
+Where the exposure of assets in liquid form falls below four percent, immediate and appropriate steps must be taken to correct the breach.

+(13) For the purposes of this Chapter, assets in liquid form exclude money market instruments or accounts with foreign banks or any participatory interests in a money market portfolio.